There are a few Midwest national parks, but there are also many monuments and other attractions to enjoy. Let’s explore some of these great parks.

 Gateway Arch National Park, Missouri

-The Gateway Arch National Park is one of the most popular tourist destinations in Missouri.
+The Gateway Arch National Park is one of Missouri’s most popular tourist destinations.
 This 630-foot monument pays tribute to the explorers and settlers who journeyed westward and is a must-see for any visitor to the area.
 The park offers plenty of activities for visitors, including a museum, film screenings, and ranger-led tours.

 Whether you’re looking for a quiet day spent strolling through nature, or an adventure-packed weekend of hiking, camping, and sightseeing, the Gateway Arch National Park has something for everyone.